 Step 7: Paint away!

 Storage: Store the gouache paint in a small airtight jar or aluminum tube.
-Refrigerate to prolong the paint's shelf life but it should store indefinitely in a cool dark place.
-If it dries out, just add a little water and mix well to reinvigorate it.
+Refrigerate to prolong the paint's shelf life.
+You can also dry it in pans (like watercolor) and re-wet to reinvigorate it.

 Interested in more recipes featuring Natural Earth Paint products?
 Visit our Recipes page!